reeonce/reeonce.github.io/about.md

   **CKV**. this project aims to provide a key-value storage service for yahoo mobile apps.
 As the major developer, I must deal with most of the things by myself, such as preparation for environment, development, CI and CD integration.

 ### Hobbies
-Had been liking sports for a very long time, I prefer to reading and cooking these days.
+Having been liking sports for a very long time, I prefer to reading and cooking these days.

 <div id="welcome-overlay">
   <a href="/"><h1>Reeonce</h1></a>